Artūras Karnišovas

 Artūras Karnišovas (born April 27, 1971) is a Lithuanian professional basketball executive and former player.
-He is the current executive vice president of basketball operations of the Chicago Bulls of the National Basketball Association (NBA).
+He most recently served as the executive vice president of basketball operations of the Chicago Bulls of the National Basketball Association (NBA) from 2020 to 2026.

 Early life and college career

 Karnišovas was born in Klaipėda to Mykolas, a basketball player, and Irena.
 Karnišovas started his career in Lithuania, with Statyba Vilnius, while in high school, and played there until 1990.
 His father also played for Statyba and they are the only father-son duo to play for the team at some point in their careers.
 Expressing an interest in playing and studying in the United States, Karnišovas earned an invitation to play college basketball at Seton Hall University following a recommendation of Šarūnas Marčiulionis to Seton Hall head coach P. J. Carlesimo during the 1990 FIBA World Championship.
 Karnišovas was the first player from the USSR to play in an American college, and arrived there without knowing a single word of English.
 In four years playing for the Seton Hall Pirates, Karnišovas helped the team win two Big East tournaments and qualify for the NCAA tournament four straight times, being the only player to start for all squads.